gravitee-io/gravitee-sample-apis/README.md

-# Gravitee.io Sample APIs
+# Gravitee.io Sample API

-Some apis to play with Gravitee.io
+An api to play with Gravitee.io

 * [gravitee-echo-api](./gravitee-echo-api/README.md)